 - Surgical Care - principles of pre-, intra-, and post-operative care, with rotations in general, trauma, vascular, and gynecologic surgery.
 Includes selective rotations in surgical sub specialties and simulation training at the Lehigh Valley Surgical Education Center in Allentown, PA.

 - Psychiatry and Neurology - diagnosis and therapy of neurologic and psychiatric illness in the inpatient and outpatient settings.
 Shared approaches to patients with altered mental state.

-- Maternal, Newborn, and Pediatric Care - Obstetrics, prenatal care, labor and delivery, newborn nursery, outpatient gynecology and women’s health
+- Women’s Health and Pediatrics - Obstetrics, prenatal care, labor and delivery, newborn nursery, outpatient gynecology and women’s health

 Year 4 SELECT Electives/Selective